Vrooli/Vrooli/packages/docs/docs/routines/routine_complexity.md

 ## Experience
 This is something to do in the future.
 It would be useful if we could use the history of other routines you've completed to estimate if you'd find a routine easy to run.
 Let's say you're looking at a routine with tags A, B, and C. You've completed 3 distinct routines in the past with tag A, 10 with tag B, and 2 with tag C. We can use this information to estimate how well you know the topics associated with the routine.

 Further in the future, it would be awesome if we could recommend a user to have certain credentials or complete certain Learn routines to be able to run a routine.
-It would also be cool if organizations could make Learn routines that users must complete before joining their organizations.
+It would also be cool if teams could make Learn routines that users must complete before joining their teams.